-Each member of the committee evaluates the subjects and the dissertation part separately.
-The evaluation is done by secret voting on a scale from 1 to 5.
-The exam of a subject is successful if the examinee reaches 70% of the corresponding maximum points.
-The comprehensive exam is successful if the committee judged all subjects and the dissertation part individually successful.
-If the examinee fails the comprehensive exam due to the failure of the theoretical part she/he can retake the unsuccessful subject(s) only once and only in the same exam period.
-If the dissertation part is unsuccessful, then she/he is not allowed to retake the comprehensive exam.

-A report including a text evaluation is written about the comprehensive exam.
-The result of the exam is announced on the day of the oral exam.

-The result of the comprehensive exam is not considered in the qualification of the PhD degree, but passing it is the condition for entering the second, dissertation part of the PhD studies.
+- (1) Each member of the committee evaluates the subjects and the dissertation part separately. - (2) The evaluation is done by secret voting on a scale from 1 to 5. - (3) The exam of a subject is successful if the examinee reaches 70% of the corresponding maximum points. - (4) The comprehensive exam is successful if the committee judged all subjects and the dissertation part individually successful. - (5) A report including a text evaluation is written about the comprehensive exam. - (6) The result of the exam is announced on the day of the oral exam. - (7) The result of the comprehensive exam is not considered in the qualification of the PhD degree, but passing it is the condition for entering the second, dissertation part of the PhD studies.

-Publication prerequisites for registering to the comprehensive exam
+16. §.
+[Publication prerequisites for registering to the comprehensive exam]

-The student can register for the comprehensive exam if she/he has at least two submitted or accepted journal paper, at least one of which is in English.
+- (1) The student can register for the comprehensive exam if - a) she/he has at least two submitted or accepted journal paper, at least one of which is in English.